 CMV is a common virus that can spread from one person to another through contact with saliva, semen, vaginal fluids, blood, urine, tears, feces, or breast milk.
-Most people with CMV do not have symptoms, but some may have fever, tiredness, and muscle aches when they are first infected.
+Most people with CMV do not have symptoms; some might have fever, tiredness, and muscle aches when they are first infected.